 If you suspend your plan, you can reactivate it at any time within 31 years of signing your Contract by submitting a written request and a fee will be charged.
-You must reactivate your plan and make up the missed Contribution(s) within 12 months of the date your plan was suspended or the Maturity Date, whichever occurs first, for your Beneficiary to continue to qualify for Discretionary Payments.

 If Your Plan Expires

 According to the Act, your plan can remain open up to December 31st of the 35th year after your date of application in the plan.
 If there is still money in the plan at the end of the 35th year, you will receive a notice from the Foundation advising you of the approaching expiry date, the remaining funds in the plan and the options available to you.